 Treating leukemia varies depending on the type of leukemia, age, medical history, general health of the patient, stage of the cancer, and the patient's treatment goals.
 However, patients with acute leukemia must be treated immediately due to the rapid progression of the disease.
 Treatment options for leukemia include:

 - Watchful waiting (for those with chronic leukemia)

+- Chemotherapy

+- Targeted therapy

 - Radiation therapy

 - Surgery

 - Stem cell transplant

 - Immunotherapy

 - Monoclonal antibodies

-- Palliative care
+- Palliative medicine